 - It should also be able to take several hops in any direction, and turn around without bumping into something.

-It’s important to keep in mind that these guidelines should apply when the rabbit is fully grown.
-The RSPCA recommends buying a hutch that will last the lifetime of the rabbit, rather than a “starter” home and a larger “adult” home.
+It’s important to keep those guidelines in mind and they should apply to your pet rabbit when it’s fully grown.
+The RSPCA recommends buying a hutch that will last the lifetime of the rabbit, rather than a “starter” home that then gets upgraded to a larger “adult” home.

 Aside from the size of the hutch, there are a number of other considerations.
 The hutch should be made up of both a shelter and a living area.
 The living area is where the rabbit can hop around, eat, and play, while the shelter is a place where it can feel secure and rest.